Notifications

 Project timeline

-• Phase 1: Conceptual Assessment (completed in spring 2020)
+• Phase 1: Conceptual assessment (completed in spring 2020)

-• Phase 2: Feasibility Study (spring 2020 to winter [December] 2024)
+• Phase 2: Feasibility study (spring 2020 to winter 2024)

-• Phase 4: Procurement, Construction and Commissioning
+• Phase 4: Procurement, construction and commissioning

 Figure 2.
-Initiative timeline, updated April 2024
+Initiative timeline, updated September 2024

 View timeline in PDF

-In spring 2021, Environment and Protected Areas (then Environment and Parks) began engagement and field studies for Phase 2 of the Bow River Reservoir Options initiative, the Feasibility Study.
+In spring 2021, Alberta began engagement and field studies for Phase 2 of the Bow River reservoir options initiative, the feasibility study.
+The final feasibility study report will be made available to the public.

 • Relocated Ghost Dam: An expansion of the existing Ghost Reservoir